davidclemens/Dingi/.github/ISSUE_TEMPLATE/issue_other.md

 ---
-name: 'Issue: 💬 Anything else?'
+name: '💬 Anything else?'
 about: 'You have some other issue to raise'
 title: ''
 labels:
 assignees: ''

 ---